Healthedata1/USCDI5-Sandbox/input/intro-notes/StructureDefinition-us-core-servicerequest-intro.md

 - For more information on exchanging Social Determinants of Health (SDOH) service requests, See the [Screening and Assessments] guidance page.
 - The `ServiceRequest.category` binding Must Support, at a minimum, the [US Core ServiceRequest Category Codes].
 However, this value set can be treated as [extensible], and other category codes can be used instead.
 - The `ServiceRequest.code` value set is broad to accommodate a wide variety of use cases and **SHOULD** be constrained to a subset for a particular use case or domain. <span class="bg-success" markdown="1"> These value sets contain concepts that span many use cases and are not bound to any USCDI Data Element.
-However, for the USCDI *Order* Data Elements that use ServiceRequest, the table below identifies *additional* value set binding.
+However, for the USCDI *Laboratory Order, Imaging Order and Clinical Test Order* Data Elements, the table below identifies *additional* value set binding.
 Implementers **SHOULD** conform to the binding strengths listed for each USCDI Order context.
-For example, laboratory orders are [extensibly] bound to the [LOINC Common Laboratory Orders Value Set]. </span><!-- new-content -->
+For example, laboratory orders are [extensibly] bound to the [LOINC Common Laboratory Orders Value Set].
+Note that the USCDI Class *Procedure Order* Data Element has no additional binding.</span><!-- new-content -->

   <div class="bg-success" markdown="1">